 If you are going to day trade Forex, you are going to need to be organized and systematic as to how you go about it.
-Here I’ll lay out a guide explaining how you might approach it.
+Here I will set out a guide explaining how you might approach it.
 You need to plan several things in advance before the trading starts.

 A Day Trading Plan

-It is probably a good idea to be prepared to trade any of the four major currency pairs: EUR/USD, GBP/USD, USD/JPY and USD/CHF.
+It is probably a good idea to be prepared to trade any of the three major currency pairs: EUR/USD, GBP/USD, or USD/JPY.
 Before you start trading, you should look at a long-term chart and mark key trend lines and support and resistance levels that are anywhere near the current price.
 If there is one pair that has been more active and directional than the others lately, then this is the one to focus on, especially if there is high-impact news scheduled for one or ideally both sides of the pair.

 Secondly, depending upon the time of day that you are trading, it is a good idea to put lines on the chart marking the highs and lows of previous sessions, especially the ones which really stand out as inflection points.
 Some traders also like to mark session opens, but I personally believe they are far less important.

-A good day trading strategy will involve being flexible, and taking advantage of your continuous presence in front of the screen to quickly identify low-risk entry points with tight stop losses.
-Another part of a day trading strategy will involve being ready to get out of a trade quickly if it turns against you, without being too hasty in doing so.
+A good day trading strategy will involve being flexible and taking advantage of your continuous presence in front of the screen to quickly identify low-risk entry points with tight stop losses.
+Another part of a day trading strategy will involve being ready to get out of a trade quickly if it turns against you, without being overly hasty in doing so.

-As an example, the chart below is taken from Tuesday last week.
-I was considering trading GBP/USD beginning with the London open.
-In the course of my preparations, I marked the high and low of the Asian (Tokyo) session with pink lines:
+As an example, see the chart below.
+I was considering trading GBP/USD beginning at the London open.
+In the course of my preparations, I marked the high and low of the previous Asian (Tokyo) session with pink lines:

 This was an unusually large Asian session range, and London was opening (shown by the green horizontal line) right in the middle of it.
-This is a sign that it is going to be hard to break out of the Asian range, so a profitable day trading strategy here was to look to fade (trade against) the pink lines.
-Looking at the pink lines, it can be seen that the lower pink line looks more solid than the higher one, as it has been respected three times over the Asian session.
+An unusually large Asian session range is usually a sign that it is going to be hard to break out of the Asian range, so a profitable day trading strategy here was to look to fade (trade against) the pink lines.
+Looking at the pink lines, it can be seen that the lower pink line looked more solid than the higher one, as it had been respected three times over the Asian session.
 Another reason why that low looked interesting, is that it was only about 10 pips above key long-term support at 1.5750, which was also a key psychological number.
-For all these reasons, it was logical to look for a turn in price there to give a possible long trade.
+For all these reasons, it was logical to look for a bullish turn in price there to give a long trade entry.

 Slightly more than an hour after the London open, the price reached the Asian session low, and turned around quickly, giving a nice long trade.
-Note that the turn candle in the 5 minute chart below was quite easy to identify as:
+Note that the turn candle in the 5-minute chart below was quite easy to identify as such, because:

 It bounced quickly and strongly off the low.